vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 crash sleep.

 On 2025-02-13, I got up to urinate at 9:49 AM, then went back to sleep.
-I finally woke up at 11:54 AM.
+I finally woke up at 11:54 AM, for a total sleep duration of 8 hours 18 minutes, minus about 4 minutes for the urination trip in between.
 As the work situation was more under control, I skipped most exercises in order to shift my schedule back.
 I did end up finishing my second meal at 9:08 PM, which would have allowed me to go to sleep around 1 AM.
 However, I ended up catching up on small work items for a while and finally went to sleep at 2:36 AM.
 Still an hour earlier than the last two days, so progress.

 On 2025-02-14, I went to urinate at 10:01 AM, then went back to bed.
-I finally woke up at 11:49 AM.
+I finally woke up at 11:49 AM, for a total sleep duration of 9 hours 13 minutes (minus about 6 minutes for the urination in between and associated other activities at the time).
+I went to sleep at 1:35 AM, which was an hour earlier than the previous day.

+On 2025-02-15, I got up to urinate at 8:35 AM, while the indoor temperature was 52 degrees Fahrenheit.
+I went back to sleep.
+My alarm went off at 11:30 AM and I finally woke up at 11:35 AM, for a total sleep duration of 10 hours, minus 5 minutes for the urination trip.
+The indoor temperature at this point was 58 degrees Fahrenheit.
+Given that I woke up this late, and given that I had a bunch of things to do during the day, I went to sleep at 2:52 AM.

+On 2025-02-16 I got up to urinate at 9:02 AM, when the indoor temperature was 57 degrees Fahrenheit.
+I went back to sleep, and properly woke up at 11:51 AM after getting through alarms at 11:30 AM and 11:45 AM, for a total sleep duration of 8 h ours 59 minutes, minus 6 minutes for the urination trip.
+I went to sleep at 1:29 AM, staying awake for less than 14 hours (and therefore having a short day with less work done than usual).

+On 2025-02-17, I got up to urinate at 7:32 AM and then got up briefly around 8:25 AM.
+I finally woke up at 11:37 AM after getting through an alarm at 11:30 AM, for a total sleep duration of 10 hours 8 minutes, minus 14 minutes for my two in-between waking-up periods.

+As of 2025-02-17 early afternoon, my guess is that it's one of these
+factors:

+* My "sleep need" in this weather is about 9 hours, so the two days I slept for just 8 hours (about 3:30 to 11:30) resulted in a sleep backlog of about 2 hours, which I made up for with the two days of sleeping 10 hours, so about 9 hours should suffice in the future.

+* As a result of those two late nights, my "waking-up time" has been programmed to about 11:30 AM (and maybe even later if I didn't have the alarms) so even if I sleep before 2:30 AM I just end up sleeping more.

+Let's see what happens over the next couple of days and we'll be able to disambiguate the hypotheses.